NeoVintageous/NeoVintageous/README.md

 ### Modeline

 A feature comparative to Vim Modeline: a number of lines at the beginning and end of the file are checked for "modelines", the modelines are settings that will be applied to the view when it's opened.
+This is easiest to understand with some examples:

     # sublime: gutter false
     # sublime: translate_tab_to_spaces true